uktrade/directory-tests/tests/load/README.md

 * run_profile_load_tests_on_stage
 * run_soo_load_tests_on_stage

-Thes workflows are are controlled with the same `3` variables defined at the top of [config.yml](../../.circleci/config.yml):
+All of those workflows are controlled with the same `3` variables.
+They're defined at the top of [config.yml](../../.circleci/config.yml#L3):

 ```yaml
 load_hatch_rate: &load_hatch_rate